 525 W Monroe St, Chicago, IL 60661

-The Foyer, an all-day cafe and gathering space by Infuse Hospitality, is opening mid-June.
+The Foyer, an all-day cafe and gathering space by Infuse Hospitality, has opened in mid-June.
 Offering coffee and cafe items from Fairgrounds Craft Coffee and Tea, as well as a high-end wine and cocktail program, The Foyer offers a versatile space to meet, work and socialize throughout the day.

 Featured Image: Kailley Lindman Federighi for The Bellevue